Revisiting constraints on superconducting cosmic strings in light of Dark Ages global 21-cm signal: Abstract

 \section{Abstract}

 The Superconducting Cosmic Strings (SCS) are a special case of cosmic strings that have a core carrying a charged field.
-When SCS pass through magnetized regions, the charged particles in the string experience a Lorentz force, which can produce radiation on the entire electromagnetic spectrum.
+When SCS passes through magnetized regions, the charged particles in the string experience a Lorentz force, which can produce radiation on the entire electromagnetic spectrum.
 This radiation can inject energy into the surrounding plasma, resulting in a modification of the thermal and ionization evolution of the intergalactic medium (IGM) and, subsequently, the global 21-cm signal.
 The signatures of SCS in the post-recombination era have been primarily studied in the low-frequency (radio) regime, which does not impact the state of the IGM.
-In this work, we study the effect of decaying SCS on the Dark Ages global 21-cm signal $(\delta T_b)$, considering both the ionizing and radio radiations.
-The Dark Ages signal can provide pristine cosmological information free from astrophysical uncertainties, as the universe was primarily homogeneous during this era in the absence of baryonic structure formation.
-Considering a change in the $\delta T_b$ at redshift $z\sim 89$ from the $\Lambda \rm CDM$ framework to be $5\,\rm mK$ and $15\,\rm mK$, we derive an upper bound on the loop current of cosmic string, $I\gtrsim 11.5\,\rm GeV$, and string tension, $G\mu_s\gtrsim 2.5\times 10^{-15}$.
+In this work, we study the effect of decaying SCS on the dark ages global 21-cm signal $(\delta T_b)$, considering both the ionizing and radio radiation.
+The dark ages signal can provide pristine cosmological information free from astrophysical uncertainties, as the universe was primarily homogeneous during this era in the absence of baryonic structure formation.
+Considering a change in the $\delta T_b$ at redshift $z\sim 89$ from the $\Lambda \rm CDM$ framework, we derive an upper bound on the decay efficiency parameter, $g\equiv g(I,\,G\mu_s)$, to be $\lesssim 5.1\times10^{14}\, \rm GeV^2$, where, $I$ and $G\mu_s$ represent the loop current and string tension of SCS, respectively.